Why Beijing must change before it’s too late

 For the first time in 40 years, the Chinese middle class, which has grown used to getting richer by the year, could face belt-tightening because of inflation, devaluation, or a general contraction of the Chinese and global economies.

+“The party has no intention of playing by the rules associated with international law, trade or commerce.
+China’s overall strategy relies on co-option and coercion at home and abroad, as well as on concealing the nature of China’s true intentions.

+“What makes this strategy potent and dangerous is the integrated nature of the party’s efforts across government, industry, academia and the military.
+And, on balance, the Chinese Communist Party’s goals run counter to American ideals and American interests.”

 The perception has been later confirmed by the arrest in Hong Kong of 15 moderate leaders of the democratic movement.
-The arrest was bitterly condemned by US Secretary of State Pompeo who accused China of betraying the judicial independence of the territory.
+The arrests were bitterly condemned by US Secretary of State Pompeo, who accused China of betraying the judicial independence of the territory.
 The accusation could bring about stronger actions against Beijing.

 In the background, there is the challenge of Taiwan, today in an apparently unstoppable drift from Beijing.
 Taiwan could probably play a crucial role in the match between China and the US for its position in the world.